By Ronald R. Day, Sr. (Restoration Bible Study Services - ResLight)

 Deuteronomy 12:23 - The blood is the life [Hebrew, nephesh - soul].

-The human soul consists of the body made from the dust of the ground and the neshamah, activated by spirit of life as received from God. - - Genesis 2:7.
+The human soul consists of the body made from the dust of the ground and the neshamah.
+The body of dust is activated by spirit of life as received from God, thus producing a living soul, a sentient being. - - Genesis 2:7.

 Jesus did sacrifice his human body: